 Adopting a rather different image to most gardeners we see on TV, Alan Gardner has pink hair, tattoos and paints his fingernails.
-But he also has medals from Chelsea, including a silver this year, to vouch for his horticultural skills.
+But he also has medals from the Chelsea Flower Show including a silver to vouch for his horticultural skills.

-They are all keen gardeners, Philip is particularly interested in exotic plants, Charles grows vegetables, Victoria loves colour, Thomas craves precision, while James is a walking plant encyclopaedia.
+They are all keen gardeners, in the group are Philip who is particularly interested in exotic plants, Charles grows vegetables, Victoria loves colour, Thomas craves precision, while James is a walking plant encyclopaedia.